Why WattleDBFeaturesPricingvs SupabaseIndustriesBlogFAQContactSign inStart free

 • Newer platform; smaller ecosystem than the hyperscalers

-• Not for teams with no sovereignty requirement chasing global edge presence
+• Not for teams with no Australian-ownership requirement chasing global edge presence

-Choose this if: your data must stay under Australian jurisdiction — health, legal, financial, education, aged care or government.
+Choose this if: you want your data owned and run by an Australian company, health, legal, financial, education, aged care or government.

 2

-Amazon RDS US-owned · Amazon Web Services CLOUD Act
+Amazon RDS US-owned · Amazon Web Services Foreign parent

 Best for raw scale & the widest ecosystem

 The default managed-database service for serious scale, with a Sydney (ap-southeast-2) region and engines for PostgreSQL, MySQL, MariaDB and more.
 Unmatched maturity, tooling and integrations.
-The trade-off for Australian teams is jurisdiction: AWS is US-incorporated, so the CLOUD Act reaches the Sydney region, and usage-based pricing plus egress fees can be hard to predict.
+The trade-off for Australian teams is ownership: AWS is US-owned, so even the Sydney region is run by a foreign company, and usage-based pricing plus egress fees can be hard to predict.

 • Enormous scale, reliability and engine choice